| 5 star | 88% | |

 | 1 star | 0% |

-The Ruger LCP II receives a 4.5-star rating for its lightweight frame and 3-inch groups at 7 yards.
-The improved trigger is a plus.
-I took off half a star because the sights are basic.
+The Springfield Hellcat deserves a 4.5-star rating for its slim grip and 2-inch groups at 10 yards.
+The 11-round magazine is reliable.
+I took off half a star due to the stiff slide.

 The Sig Sauer P220 from Gunzest is a .45 ACP classic.
 The 4.4-inch barrel groups within 1.5 inches at 20 yards.
 The ergonomic grip fits well, and the night sights are bright.
 The nitron finish lasts, and the delivery was quick.